dchaves041/security-automation-scripts/README.md

 ## 🔍 Features
 - Uses the official VirusTotal v3 API
 - Retrieves reputation statistics for any IPv4 or IPv6 address
-- Clean and readable Python code
-- Fully commented in English
-- Beginner‑friendly structure
-- Ideal for security automation portfolios and GitHub projects

 ---